Fun Things to do in Lightning Ridge

 Stanley Emu Lightning Ridge

-He was named after Local Police Area Commander Stan Single who donated materials from the old police station.
+He was named after Police Area Commander Stan Single who donated materials from the old police station.

 Stanley contains a time capsule “egg” that will be opened in 2063